Building a Privacy-First Local RAG

 Why This Project Matters

-- Reduced Hallucination: By grounding answers in actual documents, the system mitigates the risk of LLM “hallucination” and allows users to instantly verify the information .
+- More grounded answers: By grounding responses in actual documents, the system reduces the risk of unsupported answers and makes verification easier.

-- Operational Flexibility: The modular architecture makes it easy to swap LLM models or add new document types.
-Running locally also eliminates ongoing API costs .
+- Operational flexibility: The modular architecture makes it easier to swap models or add new document types.